frezaeix/AttFDNet/README.md

 Requirements
 ------------------
 1. Requirements for Pytorch.
-We use Pytorch 1.1.0 in our experiments.
+We use Pytorch 0.4.1 in our experiments.
-2. Requirements for Tensorflow.
-We only use the tensorboard for visualization.
-3. Python 3.6+
+2. Python 3.6+

 Datasets
 ------------------